5 tips to optimize your facial expression analyses

 3. Test people in their natural environment

-When you include emotional expression analysis in your research you of course hope to see some displayed emotions.
+When you include emotional expression analysis in your research, you hope to see some displayed emotions.
 “All my test participants looked neutral throughout the test” is an often-heard complaint.
 It may help to test people in their home or other familiar environment (like a restaurant, school, office, etc.).

-Noldus has created a new software, FaceReader Online, to allow testing to occur at home.
-With FaceReader Online, participants can view an advertisement, or series of images/ads, at home, with all results sent directly to you upon completion.
+Noldus has created new software, FaceReader Online, to allow testing to occur at home.
+With FaceReader Online, participants can view an advertisement or series of images/ads at home, with all results sent directly to you upon completion.
+You can also import your FaceReader Online data into the FaceReader 9.1 software for additional analyses, helping you to gain even more insights in your data.

 A tip to consider: Testing people via an online service also allows collection of data from people in remote locations, which can help to gather more diverse demographic data.